robinhood-suite/robinhood4/designs/metrology.rst

 Command statistics
 ------------------

-The first kind of statistics are about the command themselves and their usage.
+The first kind of statistics is about the command themselves and their usage.
 For instance, when did an invocation of `rbh-fsevents` start or how long did a run of `rbh-sync` last for.
 The commands targeted will only be those which may take a long time, i.e. not `rbh-info`-like commands.
 The statistics will be